-As the Chairman welcomed all parties to the meeting, Councillor Weed asked for a delay to allow Councillor Gill to arrive because he was on his way.
-The Chairman denied the request because it was 10.15am and the agenda had been published with a start time of 10.00am.
+As the Chairman welcomed all parties to the meeting Councillor Weed asked for a delay to allow Councillor Gill to arrive because he was on his way.
+The Chairman denied the request because the time was now 10.15am and the agenda was published with a start time of 10.00am.